ReportsVena vs Workday Adaptive Planning

 Workday Adaptive Planning

 Workday Adaptive Planning is a cloud-native, structured FP&A platform built for scalability.
-It excels in multi-entity planning, workforce planning, dimensional modelling, and complex operational use cases.
+It excels in multi-entity planning, workforce planning, dimensional modeling, and complex operational use cases.
 Workday Adaptive Planning is especially strong for companies running Workday HCM or Workday Financials, where integration becomes world-class.

-Best for: Mid-market and enterprise organizations, companies with multi-entity complexity, teams wanting structured modelling (not Excel logic), organizations already on Workday HR or Financials, and FP&A teams with a dedicated model owner or partner.
+Best for: Mid-market and enterprise organizations, companies with multi-entity complexity, teams wanting structured modeling (not Excel logic), organizations already on Workday HR or Financials, and FP&A teams with a dedicated model owner or partner.

-Architecture & Modelling Engine
+Architecture & Modeling Engine

-Vena — Excel as the Modelling Interface
+Vena \u2014 Excel as the Modeling Interface

-Vena's architecture is simple to understand: Excel = modelling layer; Vena = workflow + database + version control.
+Vena's architecture is simple to understand: Excel = modeling layer; Vena = workflow + database + version control.
 All logic stays in formulas you already know.
 You retain maximum flexibility (and risk).
 You avoid building models in a new UI.

-• Infinite modelling flexibility
+• Infinite modeling flexibility

 • No need to rebuild models